vframeio/_vframe_search_archived/docs/overview.md

 ### Search

 The search engine allows access to a variety of indexed features, which can be used to search by image.
 Images can be uploaded.
-Search by a random image from the database is also avaiable.
+Search by a random image from the database is also available.
 Starting from a single image, you can browse the database either by searching on search results, or by viewing the rest of the video frames when the result comes from a video.
 As the models used can be quite large, only one feature can be used at a time to perform searches.

 ### Collections